 To ensure that you hire a qualified graphic designer, you should follow some, if not all, of the following tips:

 - Converse with people in your network.
-You should have conversations with people in your network who have worked with graphic designers in the past.
-If there is a design or logo or marketing material you like, you may want to reach out to the company and see who the designer is.
+You should have conversations with people in your network who have worked with graphic artists in the past.
+If there is a design, logo, or marketing material you like, you may want to reach out to the company and see who the designer is.
 You should also ask them whether they had a negative or positive experience working with the designer.

 - Web search for graphic designers.
-Another way to search for a graphic designer is running an online search.
-One of the most popular websites to find gig workers is Upwork.
+Another way to search for a graphic designer is by running an online search or sifting through job boards.
+One of the most popular websites to find gig workers is Upwork—it is one of our recommended free job posting websites.

 - View online portfolios.
 Once you have an idea of potential designers to reach out to for an interview, you should look to see if they have a website with examples of their work.